Table of Contents

 Another helpful example for WordPress users is using plugins only when needed.
 All plugins load scripts that are mainly based on JS.
 That’s why you should be careful and load them only on the essential pages.
 Otherwise, the impact of the JavaScript files will be heavy on performance, and there won’t be another easy way to fix the issue.
 The same goes for themes and page builders that heavily rely on JavaScript.

-1. They’re in the code, but they’re not used anymore.
+- They’re in the code, but they’re not used anymore.
 They’re completely useless.

-Why you Should Remove Unused JavaScript
+Why You Should Remove Unused JavaScript on WordPress

 The First Input Delay measures a page’s responsiveness by taking into account the user interaction — therefore, it can only be calculated on the field.

 Total Blocking Time (TBT) replaces FID as the Lighthouse metric determining the page’s interactivity based on user input.
 TBT metric accounts for 25% of the Lighthouse performance score.
-It’s easy to see how important it is and why removing unused JavaScript is essential.
+It’s easy to see how important it is and why removing unused JavaScript code is essential.

 As we explained, unused JavaScript can affect how fast the browser renders and loads the page.
 And a worse page loading time is no good for users, too.

 🚀 Want to know more about Lighthouse?
-Read our article on how to improve your Lighthouse performance score!
+Read our article on how to improve your Lighthouse performance score! |

 How to Find the Unused JS to Eliminate or Reduce